|

 United Stated District Court, District of Connecticut

-In 1992, we commenced an action on behalf of a local tug boat operator against a number of parties to seek recovery of major towing and fuel bills.
+We commenced an action on behalf of a local tug boat operator against a number of parties to seek recovery of major towing and fuel bills.
 Opposing counsel were Robinson & Cole, Cummings & Lockwood and a major New York admiralty firm.
 We obtained a judgment for 100% of the claims, plus attorneys’ fees, which were fully collected.

 Hobbs v.
 Florida DOT

-Superior Court, Miami, Florida -1992
+Superior Court, Miami, Florida

-In 1992, we obtained a settlement for a surety in Florida (who bonded out a bankrupt contractor) from the Florida DOT in excess of $4 million.
+We obtained a settlement for a surety in Florida (who bonded out a bankrupt contractor) from the Florida DOT in excess of $4 million.
 At that time, it was the fourth largest settlement in the Florida DOT’s history and arose out of a highly publicized bridge project leading into the Ft.
 Lauderdale Airport, which at one point during construction was seized by M-16 toting Florida State Troopers.

-Boca Del Mar Shopping Center, Boca Raton, Florida - - Represented sponsors of a syndicated limited partnership in breach of contract action with vendor (owner of the improvements) and ground owner/lessor of $14 million shopping center for failure to close and fraudulent presentment of ownership and closing documentation.
+We represented sponsors of a syndicated limited partnership in breach of contract action with vendor (owner of the improvements) and ground owner/lessor of $14 million shopping center for failure to close and fraudulent presentment of ownership and closing documentation.

-Commercial Property, Staten Island, New York - - Represented owner/landlord in successful eviction of tenant and subtenant of large commercial grocery store in third year of long term lease.
+Represented owner/landlord in successful eviction of tenant and subtenant of large commercial grocery store in third year of long term lease.

 |